ryanmccartney/ffmpeg-docker/README.md

 1. Install Decklink Driver on your host machine.
 2. Check device is connected and update any firmware
 3. Determine the Blackmagic device mapping on the host.
 Expect something like - `dev/blackmagic/dv0`.

-### With NDI Support

-Using a [patch](https://framagit.org/tytan652/ffmpeg-ndi-patch) to re-add Newtec NDI to FFmpeg on building.

-Before building you'll need to set the build argument variable `NDI_SUPPORT` to `true`.

--   Work in progress

 ## About